jeffhowarth/eeprimer/src/code/image/compute_area.md

-This snippet shows how to compute the area of a region as a _zonal statistic_.
+This workflow computes the area of a region as a _zonal statistic_.
 A zonal statistic computes a statistic with the values of one layer in one or more zones defined by a second layer.
 I tend to think of the zones as cookie cutters and the image that provides the statistics as the cookie dough.
 We will draw this out in class.

 ```js